 Our Team

-Borehole Image Specialists.
-We are an LLC formed by 3 former employees of a larger borehole interpretation company.
-We offer a greater level of customer service than is possible from larger companies.
-Let us show you the difference!
+Borehole Image Specialists is an LLC formed by three former employees of a larger borehole interpretation company.
+We provide a higher level of customer service than larger companies can offer.
+Let us demonstrate the difference!

 Roger Reinmiller